yzays8/chip8-emu/README.md

 ## About
 Simple CHIP8 emulator using SDL2 as graphic library.
 Timers are not decremented at 60Hz.
+As an additional feature, you can press "9" key to enter the sleep mode and press "0" key to exit.

 ## Installation
 ### Linux: